MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-201-General-Provisions/section-201.3.md

 ##### § 201.3 Fees for registration, recordation, and related services, special services, and services performed by the Licensing Division. #####

-Link to an amendment published at 83 FR 61549, November 30, 2018.
+Link to an amendment published at 83 FR 61549, November 30, 2018.Link to an amendment published at 83 FR 66628, December 27, 2018.

 (a) *General.* This section prescribes the fees for registration, recordation, and related services, special services, and services performed by the Licensing Division.